haydnv/tinychain/README.md

 ### For product owners & executives

 Tinychain is designed with many unique features to minimize the operational risk of hosting your users' data.
-For example, Tinychain is the only database with *hypothetical queries*, which allow developers to examine the real consequences of potentially-destructive database updates without actually applying the updates.
+For example, Tinychain is the only database which supports *hypothetical queries*, which allow developers to examine the real consequences of potentially-destructive database updates without actually applying the updates.
 Tinychain is also the only database, and the only blockchain platform, designed from the ground up for compliance with data privacy laws like [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) and [CCPA](https://en.wikipedia.org/wiki/California_Consumer_Privacy_Act).

 Tinychain's all-in-one approach can also reduce operational costs by removing the need for developers to maintain a broad familiarity with a wide variety of specific platform tools, and removing the operational separation between application development and data science: Tinychain is a single platform which is useful to both developers and data scientists.